Quality of Care

 Pressure ulcers, also called pressure sores or bed sores, can be caused by a patient lying or sitting in the same position for too long.
 They most often occur in bony areas, such as elbows, hips, heels, and elsewhere.
 Pressure ulcers can lead to serious and sometimes even life-threatening infections and to longer hospital stays.

-The State of Maine requires each hospital to conduct a special survey, four times a year, where a team of nurses carefully inspects every patient in each adult inpatient care unit from head-to-toe as defined in 90-590 CMR Chapter 270, Uniform Reporting System for Health Care Quality Data Sets.
-The hospitals are required to submit a report to the Maine Health Data Organization on the number of patients examined and the number of patients who had a stage 2 pressure ulcer or greater.
-A sore becomes a stage 2 pressure ulcer when the skin has broken, worn away or formed an ulcer reaching the deeper skin layers.
-The count does not include pressure sores a patient already had when he or she recently entered the hospital.
+The State of Maine requires each hospital to conduct a special survey four times a year, where a team of nurses carefully inspects every patient in each adult inpatient care unit from head-to-toe, as defined in 90-590 CMR Chapter 270, Uniform Reporting System for Health Care Quality Data Sets.
+The hospitals are required to submit a report to the Maine Health Data Organization (MHDO) on the number of patients examined and the number of patients who had a pressure ulcer stage 2-or-greater.

-CompareMaine uses the facility confidence interval (CI) associated with the pressure ulcer compared to the statewide CI for calculating the Quality Ratings shown on these measures.
-For more information, download the quality data reported on CompareMaine.
+CompareMaine uses the hospital confidence interval (CI) associated with the pressure ulcer compared to the statewide CI for calculating the Quality Ratings shown on this measure.
+Data from hospitals with acute rehab units is included: Central Maine Medical Center, MaineGeneral Medical Center, Northern Light A.R.
+Gould Hospital, and Northen Light Eastern Maine Medical Center.